 Perhaps a better title would be the Chronology of the Rapture relative to the Great Tribulation.

-Whatever we might find in the Scripture, which, at best implies or might be understood to imply that the saints will be “raptured” prior to, or at the appearing of the man of sin, the great weight of Scripture, places the rapture of the saints after the revelation of the man of sin, and after the great tribulation:
+Whatever we might find in the Scripture, (that may be understood to imply that the saints will be “raptured” prior to, or at the appearing of the man of sin) the great weight of Scripture places the rapture of the saints after the revelation of the man of sin, and after the great tribulation: